MSc in Integrated Immunology

 The MSc Integrated Immunology provided me a solid background in the fundamental science of immunology and helped me develop a research interest in host-pathogen interactions.
 It was one of my best times—having had the opportunity to interact with 14 other colleagues from different backgrounds and being taught by experts in the field.'

-JACLYN LYMAN - ASSOCIATE DIRECTOR, CLINICAL SCIENCE, PARKER INSTITUTE FOR CANCER IMMUNOTHERAPY (CLASS OF 2014/15)
+JACLYN LYMAN - DIRECTOR OF PANCREATIC PROGRAMS AND CLINICAL SCIENCE, PARKER INSTITUTE FOR CANCER IMMUNOTHERAPY (CLASS OF 2014/15)

 'While working at Memorial Sloan Kettering Cancer Center, I became fascinated by immuno-oncology.
 This led me to pursue the MSc course with the intention of gaining a deeper understanding of immunological principles and their clinical applications in order to bring this knowledge to my career in clinical research.
 After completing the course as part of the 2014/2015 cohort, including an autophagy-based research project in Professor Katja Simon's lab, I joined the the Parker Institute for Cancer Immunotherapy (PICI), launched in mid-2016.
 Without question, the deep scientific knowledge gained on the course has directly impacted my continued career growth and ability to perform many roles at PICI, most specifically helping design and analyze immuno-oncology clinical trials.'